majn/telegram-purple/README.md

 This software is based on the library [Libtgl](https://github.com/vysheng/tgl), which was written by Vitaly Valtman <mail@vysheng.ru> and others, see (http://github.com/vysheng/tgl)

+For PNG rendering, it includes the [lodepng library](http://lodev.org/lodepng/).

 This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (http://www.openssl.org/)

 This product includes cryptographic software written by Eric Young (eay@cryptsoft.com)